SlappyPenguin/Sweepmine.TM/README.md

 Enter number of games to play: 1000
 ```

-A benchmarker with more custom parameters (`run/benchmarker.py`) is also available.
+A benchmarker with more custom parameters (e.g. running variant games) (`run/benchmarker.py`) is also available.

 A single game can be run using the raw graded programs `build/normal_graded` and `build/weighted_torus_graded`: